GeekFunkLabs/fluidpatcher/utils/README.md

 ## stompboxpi.py

 This module creates a StompBox object that reads the buttons and/or rotary encoder and controls the LCD connected to a Raspberry Pi, and is used by squishbox.py.
 Create a _StompBox_ object to initialize the LCD, and call its _update()_ method in the main loop of your code to update the button/encoder states.
 Other methods (described below) allow you to write text to the LCD, query the user for a choice between options, input a number or text string, etc. The constants below are used to define how the LCD and buttons/encoder are connected to the Raspberry Pi, and are read from _hw_overlay.py_.
+Buttons/pins that are not used can be omitted or set to 0.
+Minimum hardware to be able to navigate menus, etc. is either a rotary encoder with a pushbutton, or two momentary buttons.

 constant                       | definition
 -------------------------------|--------------------------------